Your mental health is important

-- Manage emotional wellbeing in conjunction with physical health.
+- Manage emotional wellbeing in conjunction with your physical health.

 - Tailored, confidential support.

-Our psychology services can support you through long term mental illness or specific events and includes:
+Our services can support you through long term mental illness or specific events, and include:

 - Social work support including Power of Attorney

 - Adjustment to disability or change of care needs